 • Facilitate peer learning among schools, districts and states to cultivate better practice and leverage collective wisdom, skills and knowledge to inform more effective strategies.

-• Advance policies (local, state and federal) that improve attendance and reduce chronic absence by making data systems more transparent, providing equitable access to resources and removing barriers to getting to school.
+• Advance policies (local, state and federal) that improve attendance and reduce chronic absence by making data systems more transparent, strengthening school-community partnerships and removing barriers to getting to school.

 We promote:

-• Problem-Solving Not Blame: The response to absences should use an inclusive, problem-solving approach involving students and families.
+• Problem-Solving Not Blame: The response to absences should use a problem-solving approach involving students and families.
 Using blame and punishment to address absences further alienates students and families.

-• Data Monitoring: Every school and district in the country should monitor and respond to chronic absence as early as possible during the school year, beginning ideally in preschool but no later than in kindergarten.
+• Data Monitoring: Every school and district in the country should monitor and respond to chronic absence as early as possible and throughout the school year, beginning ideally in preschool.

 • Co-creating Solutions.
-Schools and their partners need to develop strong relationships with students and families, especially from historically marginalized communities, and engage them in developing solutions to the attendance-related issues that impact their lives.
+Schools and their partners need to develop strong relationships with all students and families, and engage them in developing solutions to the attendance-related issues that impact their lives.

-• Developing Strategic Partnerships: Chronic absenteeism reflects challenges in school and/or the community that can be collectively addressed when schools partner with community organizations, public agencies and other groups with resources to help resolve barriers and build relationships with students and families.
+• Developing Strategic Partnerships: Districts and schools can reduce chronic absence when they partner with community organizations, public agencies and other groups to resolve barriers and build relationships with students and families.

-• Adequate and Equitable Resources: National, state and local governments should use chronic absence data to identify where additional investment and strategic support are needed to remove systemic barriers and expand opportunities to learn.
+• Adequate Resources: Federal, state and local governments should use chronic absence data to identify where additional investment and strategic support are needed to remove barriers to attendance and expand opportunities to learn.